kribakarans/roaster/interview_questions.md

 	return 0;
 }
 ```
-What are all the restrictions for writing the kernel modules?
+What are all the restrictions for writing the kernel modules?<br>
-	could not use printf, malloc will use kprintf and kmalloc
+	could not use printf, malloc will use kprintf and kmalloc<br>
-How host know its IP?
+How host know its IP?<br>
-How router know its own packets becuase it does not have routing table for that.
+How router know its own packets becuase it does not have routing table for that.<br>